Cymbeline: Criticism and interpretation

 Cymbeline was one of Shakespeare's more popular plays during the eighteenth century, though critics including Samuel Johnson took issue with its complex plot:

 William Hazlitt and John Keats, however, numbered it among their favourite plays.

 By the early twentieth century, the play had lost favour.
 Lytton Strachey found it "difficult to resist the conclusion that [Shakespeare] was getting bored himself.
 Bored with people, bored with real life, bored with drama, bored, in fact, with everything except poetry and poetical dreams."

-Harley Granville-Barker had similar views, saying that the play shows that Shakespeare was becoming a "wearied artist".
+In 1937, Irish playwright George Bernard Shaw wrote Cymbeline Refinished, that rewrites the final act of the play.
+Shaw commented on the play in 1896, in one fiery critique stating it was:"stagey trash of the lowest melodramatic order, in parts abominably written, throughout intellectually vulgar, and, judged in point of thought by modem intellectual standards, vulgar, foolish, offensive, indecent and exasperating beyond all tolerance."Shaw, however, would go on to reform his opinion of the play after his rewriting of the ending, yet he remained firmly of the opinion that the final act was disastrous, writing in 1946 that it was "one of the finest of Shakespeare's later plays" but "goes to pieces in the final act."
+Harley Granville-Barker, who found success as an actor in Shaw's plays had similar views, saying that the play shows that Shakespeare was becoming a "wearied artist".

 Some have argued that the play parodies its own content.
-Harold Bloom says "Cymbeline, in my judgment, is partly a Shakespearean self-parody; many of his prior plays and characters are mocked by it."
+Harold Bloom wrote that "Cymbeline, in my judgment, is partly a Shakespearean self-parody; many of his prior plays and characters are mocked by it."